amadden80/building_an_application_framework/1_view_templating.md

 ##Problem statement 4:

-Read a template file using ruby File class.

-Place your templates in a directory and implement them as erb templates.
+Write erb templates in a new directory.

-A call to render prints the rendered template with layout
+A call to render prints the rendered template with rendered layout

 ---
 ## Relevant Notions and Softwares